-We are dedicated to preserving Grand Junction's urban forest.
-The Forestry Division plants, manages, and maintains trees in parks, city facilities, and trees on the public right-of-way within city limits.
-Our goal is to help the community understand the importance of trees while maintaining our city's Urban Forest.
-Learn more about our work, the services we provide, and learn about proper tree care.
+The City of Grand Junction's Urban Forestry program is dedicated to the protection and resiliency of Grand Junction's urban forest through the planting and management of trees in parks, city facilities, and along street rights-of-ways within city limits.
+Our goal is to help the community understand the importance of trees and the environmental services they provide while maintaining our city's Urban Forest.

 Have you noticed a decline in your tree’s health?
 You may have an Ash tree on your property.
 We are here to help!
 Ash trees make up 20% of Grand Junction trees, and pests are killing these trees at an alarming rate.
 We are teaming up with tree care providers to deliver Grand Junction residents the opportunity to protect their Ash trees against these killer pests.